Gillian Guess: Media coverage

-The trial of Gillian Guess became a media sensation, with reporters coming from as far away as Germany and New Zealand to cover it.
-The Gillian Guess story was also told on the news magazine show Inside Edition, and on the ABC News Show 20/20.
-Gillian Guess was also photographed for Marie Claire magazine.
-In 1998, Gillian Guess wrote a letter to the editor of "The Peak", the Simon Fraser University campus newspaper, complimenting the paper on an article about her.
+Guess's trial became a media sensation, with reporters coming from as far away as Germany and New Zealand to cover it.
+Her story was told on the news magazine show Inside Edition, and on the ABC News Show 20/20.
+Guess was also photographed for Marie Claire magazine.
+In 1998, Guess wrote a letter to the editor of The Peak, the Simon Fraser University campus newspaper, complimenting the paper on an article about her.

 Her story was the subject of a 2004 movie, The Love Crimes of Gillian Guess, and was the basis of the Law & Order episode "Hubris".